-As a type of fiber, you will get some of the benefits of regular fiber products such as help with high cholesterol but the function of a fat blocker is primarily as a weight loss aid.
+As a type of fiber, you will get some of the benefits of regular fiber products.
+This includes help with high cholesterol .
+However, the function of fat blockers is primarily as a fat loss aid.
 However, a quick look at the main benefits of typical fiber products can give insight into what a fat blocker based on chitosan may be helpful with:

-- Helps maintain bowel health – A high-fiber diet may lower your risk of developing hemorrhoids, and small pouches in your colon (diverticular disease).
-Some fiber is fermented in the colon, researchers are looking at how this may play a role in preventing diseases of the colon.
+A high-fiber diet may lower your risk of developing hemorrhoids, and small pouches in your colon (diverticular disease).
+Some fiber ferments in the colon.
+In fact, researchers are looking at how this may play a role in preventing diseases of the colon.

-- Lowers blood cholesterol levels – Soluble fiber found in beans, oats, flax seed and oat bran may help lower total blood cholesterol levels by lowering low-density lipoprotein, or “bad,” cholesterol levels.
-Studies have also shown that increased fiber in the diet can reduce blood pressure and inflammation, which is also protective to heart health.
+Soluble fiber found in beans, oats, flax seed and oat bran may help lower total blood cholesterol levels.
+Further, they do this by lowering low-density lipoprotein, or “bad,” cholesterol levels.
+In addition, studies have also shown that increased fiber in the diet can reduce blood pressure.
+Finally, fiber can reduce inflammation.

-- Helps control blood sugar levels – Fiber, particularly soluble fiber, can slow the absorption of sugar, which for people with diabetes can help improve blood sugar levels.
-A diet that includes insoluble fiber has been associated with a reduced risk of developing type 2 diabetes.
+Fiber, particularly soluble fiber, can slow the absorption of sugar.
+This will help people with diabetes because it can help improve blood sugar levels.
+Including insoluble fiber in your diet will reduce the risk of type 2 diabetes.

-- Uncertain effect on colorectal cancer – Evidence that dietary fiber reduces colorectal cancer is mixed — some studies show benefit, some show nothing and some suggest increased risk.
+Evidence that dietary fiber reduces colorectal cancer is mixed.
+Some studies show benefit, some show nothing and some suggest increased risk.
 If you’re concerned about preventing colorectal cancer, adopt or stick with a colon cancer screening regimen.
 Regular testing for and removal of colon polyps can prevent colon cancer.

-Would you use a fat blocker for all of these reasons?
+Would you use fat blockers for all of these reasons?
 Probably not, but you may find yourself getting some of these benefits regardless.

-As with many of the products discussed in this guide, most fat blocker products are formula products, although you can buy chitosan by itself.
+As with many of the products discussed in this guide, most fat blockers are formula products.
+However, you can buy chitosan by itself.
 They are typically available as a tablet or capsule, I haven’t seen any powder versions.
-Some of them are combined with carb blockers for that extra effect.
-I recommend combining products for best results: I would add a thermogenic and thyroid support product to the combination of a fat and carb blocker.
-As always, read the label to understand what you are buying and make sure you buy to your goal.
-Fat blockers are taken before meals, be sure to follow label instructions as to dosage.
+Some of them are combined with carb blockers for extra effect.
+I recommend stacking products for best results.
+I would add a thermogenic and thyroid support product to the combination of a fat and carb blocker.
+As always, read the label.
+Understand what you are buying and make sure you buy to your goal.
+Take fat blockers before meals.
+Be sure to follow label instructions as to dosage.